lipenco/rgsoc-blog/source/posts/2014-02-21-on-agile-rails-education.md

     increment ->
       count += 1
-      total = "CoffeScript is " + count + "better than pure JS"
+      total = "CoffeeScript is " + count + "better than pure JS"